-4- Inspired by the above-stated second line of inquiry concerning religious conversions and language shifts, I aim to produce annotated Arabic editions of the corpus of great medieval Judeo-Arabic works of Jewish thought, with an emphasis on Jewish traditional sources as well as Syriac traditions and relevant Islamic materials.
+4- Inspired by the above-stated second line of inquiry concerning religious conversions and language shifts, I am also aiming to produce annotated Arabic editions of the corpus of great medieval Judeo-Arabic works of Jewish thought, with an emphasis on Jewish traditional sources as well as Syriac traditions and relevant Islamic materials.
 This ambitious project aims to render these masterpieces of Jewish thought accessible to the contemporary Arabic-speaking world, which knows little if anything about Judaism.
-The project also aims to serve academic scholars of Arabic and Islamic literature who do not read Hebrew and/or are not sufficiently well versed in Judeo-Arabic literature.
+The project further aims to serve academic scholars of Arabic and Islamic literature who do not read Hebrew and/or are not sufficiently well versed in Judeo-Arabic literature.

 I intend to publish a series of annotated Arabic editions of great medieval Judeo-Arabic works of Jewish thought.
 The series aims to fill a critical gap by opening Jewish intellectual culture to the Arab world.
-In terms of acculturation and socio-political cultivation, I am very conscious of the socio-cultural and "ideological" implications of my academic vocation, projects and approaches.
+In terms of acculturation and socio-political cultivation, I am very conscious of the socio-cultural and "ideological" implications of my academic vocation, projects, and approaches.
 A scan of the books of Jewish philosophy available in Arabic today would yield very few titles, including: an Arabic edition of Maimonides' Guide for the Perplexed (Hüseyin Atay's edition, 1973); Saadia Gaon's Doctrines and Beliefs (S. Landauer's edition, 1880); and Bahya ibn Paqudah's Guide to the Duties of the Heart (A.S.
 Yahuda's edition, 1912).
-These editions, however, are not annotated and almost unreadable, and their target audience is a few academic researchers of Judeo-Arabic culture.
+These editions, however, are not annotated and are almost unreadable, and their target audience is limited to a few academic researchers of Judeo-Arabic culture.
 While there has been much written about Judaism and Jews in Arab Islamic and Christian culture, there is little access to original Jewish sources in the Arab world.
 One of my own foremost purposes in publishing transliterated and annotated editions of Judeo-Arabic books and monographs is to help addressing this address this critical gap.
 It should be noted that most researchers of Arab and Islamic cultures, including European scholars of Islamic and Arab culture, do not read Hebrew script.
 Therefore, my editions will serve their research purposes as well.

-Most of Saadia's books and exegetical works exist solely in fragments and lack critical editions.
+Most of Saadia Gaon's books and exegetical works exist solely in fragments and lack critical editions.
 My first two projects in this component of my research are to produce a critical Arabic edition of Saadia's Doctrines and Beliefs and a critical edition and analytical study of his Introductions.
-The "introduction" is a medieval literary genre in which the author elucidates his aims, methods and the importance of his book, and in many cases it can be considered an independent work.
+The "introduction" is a medieval literary genre in which the author elucidates his aims, methods, and the importance of his book, and in many cases it can be considered an independent work.
 Such a genre flourished in Judeo-Arabic literature, especially in the writings of Saadia Gaon and Maimonides.
 Each of his Introductions provides the clearest explication of his basic principles and methods of analysis and interpretation, as well as the challenges that he faced in his translation and exegetical work.
 One cannot understand Saadia's intellectual worldview fully without understanding the outlines and his elucidations mentioned in his Introductions.

 In sum, the various components of my research project for the next five years aim to broaden access to the great works of the Judeo-Arabic tradition, both by broadening the literary traditions that shaped medieval Jewish thought to include the Christian and Islamic exegetical and intellectual traditions, and by making critical and annotated Arabic editions of some of these great works available in contemporary Arabic, as a tool of improving an integrative shared cultural memory in the Mediterranean.